Big Tech Cannot Stop Shooting Itself In The Foot

 Similarly, Facebook’s confusing rollout of its revenge porn upload test program isn’t just a gaffe, but a sign that it still has significant blind spots when it comes to how is users will interpret its actions.
 Truly solving issues like revenge porn are intensely difficult to navigate while preserving privacy but, as Slate wrote, the “tone-deaf approach” of “asking women who have been victims to upload naked photos of themselves” shows a profound lack of empathy on the part of the social network and an inability to intuit the reaction of its users.

-Even Apple has contributed to this feeling of uneasiness with it’s “i” glitch, which is, reportedly, the result of the fact that “the machine learning algorithm for autocorrect was learning something it never should have learned.”
+Even Apple has contributed to this feeling of uneasiness with its “i” glitch, which is, reportedly, the result of the fact that “the machine learning algorithm for autocorrect was learning something it never should have learned.”
 The glitch was fixed within a week but lasted long enough for many to realize how one of our primary modes of simple person-to-person communication are subject to the whims of proprietary, opaque algorithms that are learning independently of humans.

 Of course, it’s unlikely that any of these tone-deaf decisions or oversights will lead to more than a few handfuls of users to quit the platforms.
 Public opinion of Big Tech companies is still high — 88% of respondents view Google favorably; Facebook hovers around 60%.
 But each unforced error peels back the curtain for a brief moment, allowing us to contemplate their centrality in our lives and the greater culture.
 They get us asking questions.
 If Apple’s machine learning can unlearn the letter “i,” what else could it decide to forget?
 Why doesn’t Google have algorithmic guardrails in place for breaking news?
 And why did it make the same mistakes after Texas that it did during Vegas?